byte4RR4Y/rock4se-image-builder/README.md

     ./runqemu-cli.sh output/Debian-experimental-CLI-build-1708567367/Debian-experimental-CLI.img
     ./runqemu-desktop.sh output/Debian-experimental-xfce4-build-1708569271/Debian-experimental-xfce4.img
 ---------------------------------------------------
-This is just to test if the image boots.
+'runqemu-cli.sh', This is just to test if the image boots.
 But it's cool...       :-P

 It boots with errors because I do not emulate TPM and it's a read only boot.